-- 4.1 The appropriate Head of Service, Education Officer and Education Development Manager screen applications as follows: - candidates' experience and expertise in relation to the person specification; - relevant HMIe Reports regarding candidates' management and leadership skills; - conditions for registration by the General Teaching Council (Scotland). - 4.2 Long-leet interviews will normally be conducted where there are 4 or more eligible candidates.
-Applications are checked against the person specification and those that meet the essential and most of the desirable criteria are invited for a long-leet interview.
-Care must be taken at this stage to avoid discriminatory practice. - 4.3 Long-leet interview panels will normally comprise of the Head of Service or Education Development Manager, Education Officer with responsibility for the particular school, and an assisting Head Teacher.
-For Depute Head Teacher Posts, the particular school's Head Teacher replaces the assisting Head Teacher. - 4.4 Candidates are given the opportunity to visit the school. - 4.5 The Long-Leet interview and screening process may, at the discretion of the Head of Service for Head Teacher posts, and the Head Teacher for Depute Head Teacher posts, include additional stages designed to assist the assessment of candidates' suitability.
-These stages may include:- - observed discussion with stakeholders at the school - group exercises involving observed discussion between candidates - completion of set tasks by candidates - 4.6 These additional stages will be arranged to coincide with long-leet interviews, and will be conducted by those involved in the long-leet interview panels.
+- 4.1 The appropriate Head of Service, Education Officer and Education Development Manager screen applications as follows: - candidates' experience and expertise in relation to the person specification; - relevant Education Scotland Reports regarding candidates' management and leadership skills;

+- conditions for registration by the General Teaching Council (Scotland). - 4.2 Long-leet interviews will normally be conducted where there are 4 or more eligible candidates.
+Applications are checked against the person specification and those that meet the essential and most of the desirable criteria are invited for a long-leet interview. - 4.3 Long-leet interview panels will normally comprise of the Head of Service or Education Development Manager, Education Officer with responsibility for the particular school, and an assisting Head Teacher.
+For Depute Head Teacher Posts, the particular school's Head Teacher replaces the Education Development Manager. - 4.4 The Long-Leet interview and screening process may, at the discretion of the Head of Service for Head Teacher posts, and the Head Teacher for Depute Head Teacher posts, include additional stages designed to assist the assessment of candidates' suitability.
+These stages may include:- - observed discussion with stakeholders at the school - group exercises involving observed discussion between candidates - completion of set tasks by candidates - 4.5 These additional stages will be arranged to coincide with long-leet interviews, and will be conducted by those involved in the long-leet interview panels. - 4.6 Following long leet, candidates progressing to short-leet will be given the opportunity to visit the school, and meet the Headteacher.
+This school visit will not form part of the selection process.
+Other stakeholders will not participate in the school visit.